IHE/PCC.QEDm/input/pagecontent/issues.md

 | 8  | Shows specific DEs that have been auto de-duplicated                       | No? (not with RECON) | No, too complex                           |
 {:.grid .table-striped}

+**QEDm_002:** Scope Listing of Data Elements
+Which is the best approach in specifying the QEDm query transaction and complementary provenance information?
+FHIR  allows essentially two approaches (querying strategies in FHIR STU3):
+1. Querying ‘named’ Lists of resources (‘Operations’)
+2. Querying directly the underlying resources
+Considerations:
+- Only the support for listing Resources has sense from a clinical point of view (see Issue QEDm:001 - requirements 1,2,3)
+- FHIR List resource enumerates a flat collection of resources and provides features for managing the collection.
+While a particular List instance may represent a "snapshot", from a business process perspective the notion of "List" is dynamic – items are added and removed over time.
+The list resource references other resources.
+Lists may be curated and have specific business meaning (see [here](https://www.hl7.org/FHIR/list.html#queryfor) more comments).
+**- Resolution:** Basic remains the goal and Argonauts doesn’t consider ‘curated lists’ (aka ‘named’ Lists of resources) as a basic function   start consider querying directly the underlying resources

+**QEDm_003:** which are the QEDm query parameters to consider for accessing Data Elements (Resources)?
+- Resolution: